-This seductive quartet of low, curved vases is powder coated in a burgundy gloss finish to accentuate an expansively glazed elevation in a remarkable Shoreditch penthouse rooftop terrace.
-We formed an uninterrupted view from a vast open-plan living room, via the low vases, to taller topiary planters in its backdrop, where a sequence from deep to light colour, and low to tall scale, maximises depth in a particularly elongated roof terrace.
+This seductive quartet of low, curved vases is powder coated in a burgundy gloss finish to accentuate an expansively glazed elevation in a remarkable Shoreditch roof garden.
+We formed an uninterrupted view from a vast open-plan living room, via the low vases, to taller topiary planters in its backdrop, where a sequence from deep to light colour, and low to tall scale, maximises spatial depth in a particularly elongated rooftop terrace setting.
 With a lustrous, radiant finish, the streamlined, low planters define dynamic ambience in a north-facing aspect, and match the interior's arched ceiling.
 Libertia ‘Goldfinger’, an orangey, grass-like New Zealand perennial, generates contrasting form and texture, while infusing movement and tactility, alongside a minimalist hard landscape and an uncluttered penthouse apartment.

 The colossal panorama from this 16th floor penthouse duplex above Thames Barrier encapsulates London's vast skyline in its entirety.
 To portray the local history and immediate surroundings, we designed sizeable, custom-made tree planters for two roof terraces to express Thames Barrier's shapes, tones and textures and its park backdrop.
 To balance these curvilinear focal points, we created a series of wave-shaped planters featuring coastal flora – powder coated in two tones to produce sinuous contours.
 Both roof terraces are surfaced with artificial grass in two colours, infusing vibrancy and softness, while linking seamlessly to Docklands' Thames Barrier Park's landscape.